azizjouini55/passport-saml-example/readme.md

 which enables us to employ diffrent methods of Authentication , in our case we used passport-saml. this microservice is always built and pushed to docker hub using a github actions workflow.

-for Traefik we used it to hide our internal services that way we have a scalable solution , in case we start deploying multiple middleware services for diffrent applications
+for Traefik we used it to hide our internal services that way we have a scalable solution , in case we need to  deploy multiple middleware services for diffrent applications